-There are two common methods of creating cast stone , one is the dry cast method and the other is the wet cast process.
-Both of these methods are to create a simulated natural cut stone look, and the most common finish is like limestone or sandstone.
+There are two common methods of manufacturing cast stone : one is the dry tamp method and the other is the wet cast process.
+Both of these methods create a simulated natural cut stone look.
+The most common finish for a dry tamp cast stone is limestone or sandstone while the wet cast method is capable of providing a wider array of possible finishes.
+The machine cast method of creating dry tamp cast stone is not discussed in this article.

 What’s the difference between wet and dry cast stone?